MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

 ```
 MULTIPART/FORM-DATA

 document: Select a file to upload.
 The maximum size is 5 MB.
 fileName: The file name and extension type.
 The allowed file types are pdf, tiff, jpeg, or png.
-For example, if you are uploading a pdf file, the extension is pdf only.
+For example, if you are uploading a pdf file, the extension is ".pdf".
 ```

 #### Response